-You’ve probably read post after post after post from our Bangkok trip in December/January.
-Some of you may have gotten sick of it, but I wouldn’t be surprised if many of you have thought of putting Thailand in their travel bucket list.
+You’ve probably read one post after another regarding our Bangkok trip in December/January.
+Some of you may have gotten sick of it by now, but I wouldn’t be surprised if many of you have thought of putting Thailand in their travel bucket list.
 I can’t blame you—I returned there without batting my eyelashes for the same reasons that you may have.

 Today I will share with you some travel tips if you do plan on going there anytime soon.
 I don’t expect you to rely solely on these tips because you will find a handful of others across the web, but the things I’m going to share with you are based on personal experience.

 I have only experienced flying with two airlines to Thailand: the first time was with Philippine Airlines, then with Thai Airways.
-While I was satisfied with the services by our carrier airlines, flying with the latter had been a better experience.
-The aircraft was newer and spacious that it felt like we were in a hotel, although we’re only flying in economy class.
+While I was satisfied with the services by our carrier airlines, flying with the latter was a better experience.
+The aircraft was newer and had so much leg room, although we’re only flying in economy class.

-If at all possible, choose a flight departure early in the morning.
-That is if you’re travelling from Manila.
-It goes without saying that you will get the most out of your holiday because Bangkok is only a three-hour flight from Manila.
+If at all possible, choose a flight departure early in the morning, especially if you’re flying from Manila.
+You will get the most out of your holiday because Bangkok is only a three-hour flight from Manila.
 Arriving in Bangkok in the early afternoon will allow you to explore the city, and figure out where to go for dinner or what to do during your stay.

 So, about our accommodation… Remember that separate post I was talking about?
 Well, I won’t go into too much details, but My Hotel Pratunam turned out to be a budget hotel not entirely conducive for family accommodation.
 Let me name a few of the things we didn’t like about the hotel: